An upper bound for the number of smooth values of a polynomial and its applications: Proof of Theorem and its corollary

 \begin{proof} The only difference is the intervals where $n$ belongs.
 To show Theorem \ref{thm:5.6}, we apply Propositions \ref{prop:4.3} and \ref{prop:4.4} with $x=N+M$, $z=M$, and $m=u=1$.
 Then we see that inequality \eqref{eq:09272331} holds with

 for any polynomial $f(t)$ satisfying the assumptions of Proposition \ref{prop:4.3} and \ref{prop:4.4}.
 Thus we obtain

 by \eqref{eq:10022027} if $N$ is large enough.
-Furthermore, along the same line as the proof of Proposition \ref{prop:5.4}, we see that the number of integers in $N<n \leq N+M$ with the desired property is equal to
+Furthermore, along the same line as the proof of Theorem \ref{thm:1.2}, we see that the number of integers in $N<n \leq N+M$ with the desired property is equal to

 where $f(t) \in \mathbb{Z}[t]$ is an irreducible polynomial with $f(-\alpha)=0$.
 Hence we obtain the conclusion. \end{proof}